About the course

 You will develop the skills and understanding needed to teach and assess the full range of core and foundation primary subjects for children aged 5-11.
-You will also develop the knowledge required to hone a specialist area of your choice to cultivate management and leadership skills.
+You will also develop the knowledge required to cultivate management and leadership skills.

 A key focus will be to enable you to understand the teacher's wider role, including teaching children with special educational needs.
 The course gives high priority to developing your abilities of analysis and evaluation.
 You will work within a supportive learning environment.

 In addition, you will have the opportunity to gain Master’s level credits, with potential progression to a Master's level degree programme.

 The PGCE is awarded following satisfactory performance in relation to all the standards for Qualified Teacher Status.
 Evidence of success will be drawn from coursework, study tasks and teaching competence which is demonstrated on school experience.